jina-ai/finetuner/docs/2_step_by_step/2_7_get_tuned_model.md

 Perfect!
 Now you have started the fine-tuning job in the cloud.
-However, fine-tuning takes time, it highly depends on the size of your training data, evaluation data and other hyper-parameters.
+However, fine-tuning takes time.
+It highly depends on the size of your training data, evaluation data and other hyper-parameters.
+Because of this, you might have to close the session and reconnect to it several times.

-Once fine-tuning is completed, you can get the tuned model with:
+In the following example, we show how to connect to an existing run and download a tuned model:```

 ```python
 import finetuner